General Veterinary Services

 Titre test results

 Those animals which return a negative titre test result would be considered in need of a booster vaccination.
 Those with a positive titre test result would not.
-Testing would then be repeated every three years.
+Testing would then be repeated every year.
 Titre testing is usually more expensive than booster vaccinations.